HyejeanMOON/leetcode_by_Java/README.md

 # leetcode_by_Java

-There are answers of Leetcode by Java.
+There are some answers of Leetcode by Java.

 Scala for Leetcode.
 https://github.com/HyejeanMOON/Scala-for-LeetCode